deity-io/falcon-platform-docs/docs/platform/server-v3/configuration.md

 ---
 id: configuration
-title: Configuration in Falcon Server
+title: Configuration in DEITY Middleware
 sidebar_label: Configuration
 enterprise_only: true
 ---

-Falcon Client and Falcon Server configs work in the same way.
+DEITY PWA Frontend and DEITY Middleware configs work in the same way.
 You can find the general description of the configuration options [here](../general-concepts/configuration).

-Once configuration is added to Falcon Server you can either:
+Once configuration is added to DEITY Middleware you can either:

 ### 1. load configuration via config package (not recommended)